-The school's strategic direction is influenced to some extent by national
+The school's strategic direction is influenced to some extent by national and regional strategies.
+These strategies are increasingly focused on climate action and the green transition.

 Among the strategies that have influenced and inspired the Green Academy Denmark is the Smart Specialisation Strategy of the Municipality of Aarhus (Aarhus Municipality, n.d.), which is rooted in the national Smart Specialisation Strategy (Danish Board of Business Development, 2019).
 The municipal strategy highlights, among other things, the region's potential in climate and environmental technology and sustainable food, both of which are relevant to the Green Academy Denmark.